n1299cb/Impulcifer-Atmos/docs/AAX_PLUGIN.md

 After building, copy the `.aaxplugin` bundle to your Pro Tools plug-ins directory.
 Insert the effect on a stereo track and load your HRIR file through the plugin's interface to enable binaural rendering.

+The updated `TrueRoom` implementation also exposes a `SetYaw()` method so host automation or a head tracker can update the listener orientation.
+When used with a BRIR set containing multiple yaw angles, the convolver interpolates between the nearest measurements to produce smooth rotation.

 This skeleton provides a starting point—extend it with parameters for block size, HRIR selection and any additional controls you need.